Koopman Autoencoders with Continuous-Time Latent Dynamics for Fluid Dynamics Forecasting: Method

 \subsection{Proposed Model}

-The proposed KAE consists of three main components: a dual-stream Transformer encoder, a parametric latent Koopman operator, and a CNN-based decoder.
-More details on the exact implementation can be found in Appendix \ref{appendix:architecure}.
+The proposed KAE consists of three main components: a dual-stream Transformer encoder, a parametric latent Koopman operator, and a CNN-based decoder (Appendix~\ref{appendix:architecure}).
+Although the continuous formulation naturally supports irregularly sampled data (Section~\ref{subsec:q4}), our experiments use uniformly spaced timesteps to enable direct comparison with existing baselines.